 Dosages for the treatment of angina should be adjusted to each patient's needs, starting with a dose of 120 or 180 mg once daily.
 Individual patients may respond to higher doses of up to 480 mg once daily.
 When necessary, titration may be carried out over a 7- to 14-day period.

 Diltiazem Hydrochloride Extended-release Capsules USP

 |120 mg||7's||62037-597-07||White/orange opaque capsule imprinted with “Andrx 597” on one end and “120 mg” on the other.|

 |180 mg||7's||62037-598-07||Yellow/orange opaque capsule imprinted with “Andrx 598” on one end and “180 mg” on the other.|

 |240 mg||7's||62037-599-07||Light brown/orange opaque capsule imprinted with “Andrx 599” on one end and “240 mg” on the other.|

 |300 mg||7's||62037-600-07||Orange/orange opaque capsule imprinted with “Andrx 600” on one end and “300 mg” on the other.|

 Concomitant Use With Other Cardiovascular Agents

-- Sublingual Nitroglycerin.
+- Sublingual NTG.
 May be taken as required to abort acute anginal attacks during diltiazem hydrochloride extended-release capsules, (Once A Day Dosage) therapy.